ClaGra/Internet_Technology_Beer_Brewing/README.md

 5. As a User, I want to view recipes by ID so that I can access specific detailed information.

 #### User Stories Alert
-1. As a System, I want to automatically create alerts when inventory is low so that users are notified in time.
+1. As a User, I want to automatically create alerts when inventory is low so that users are notified in time.
 2. As a User, I want to delete alerts so that I can clear resolved or irrelevant notifications.
-3. As a System, I want to automatically remove alerts when inventory is replenished so that only current warnings remain.
+3. As a User, I want to automatically remove alerts when inventory is replenished so that only current warnings remain.